loomnetwork/loom-sdk-documentation/docs/loom-backup.md

 #### Unexpected IDs, Keys, Tokens in the logs

 Almost certainly this is a miss-match between the `--peers` in `/etc/systemd/system/$SERVICE_NAME` and the values in `chaindata/config/node_key.json`.

 Assuming you trust all of the nodes, the easiest way to fix it is to look at values in the logs and search in `/etc/systemd/system/$SERVICE_NAME` for what it found, and replace it with what it expected.

+#### Can't find the hash in the database

+I've seen this happen when the backup of the config is newer than the backup of the database.

+Ideally choose an older backup of the config.
+But you can also edit `chaindata/config/priv_validator.json` and remove the `last_.*` entries (make sure it's still valid json when you're done).
+This usually results in a longer startup time for the first startup after the restore.

+#### Lots of errors when reading the database

+The loom process was running when the backup was taken.
+The backup is therefore inconsistent.

+*You need to proactively prevent this*.